 This gorgeous kitchen from Blakes London also uses a large kitchen island to incorporate the moody interiors trend into an otherwise white-grey scheme and is a great example of a luxury grey kitchen.

-15. Paint furniture grey if you're keen to create links between adjoining rooms
+15. Paint furniture grey to create links between adjoining rooms

 Alternatively, paint (or purchase) furniture in a matching grey shade if you're designing an open plan space or want to create cohesion throughout your home.